-I suppose I truly developed this disease in my youth as I had a bedroom full of potted plants who were my only true friends, along with my shadow of a dog, Kenobi who was a full blooded German Shepherd and loyal as she was beautiful (they never tell your secrets).
-I actually named all of my plants and could remember their names…I’m still not good with people names.
-My Grandpa and Gramma LaPaso we’re avid gardeners with whom I spent a lot of time as a child, so as I grew older I ventured into outdoor gardening and became a certified rock and plant-o-haulic.
+I suppose I truly developed garden-Iris in my youth as I had a bedroom full of potted plants who were my only true friends, along with my shadow of a dog and I actually named all of my plants.
+My Grandpa and Grandma LaPaso were avid gardeners with whom I spent a lot of time as a child, so as I grew older I ventured into outdoor gardening and became a certified rock and plant-o-haulic.
+Nature is my therapy.

 Unfortunately, as I grew older and got on with life which was more complicated, I got a lot more “Itis’s”, and a lot more “Ologist’s” to go with them.
 The last 16 years of my life have been a roller coaster of pain and depression followed by the weight gain and an overall crappy outlook on life.

 When your yard is a mess, it has clearly taken you a minute to get there.
 When your health or life is in chaos, most times it can be traced to a few common denominators.
-Chemicals are not always ( very seldom in fact) the answer.
-Our children (One with Aspergers and the other is somewhere on the spectrum) have responded beautifully to chemical therapies so we would be negligent to suggest there is no purpose, but it should be the last resort, not the first.
+Chemical use can cause more harm than good, always be organic.
+Choose native plants and trees and learn proper watering techniques so that your plants (and you) aren’t stressed repeatedly.

-A landscape consultation with a Low water, organic plant and landscape specialist can be a great tool to cure the problems you can’t seem to work out, but sometimes it takes a team.
-A design is a great way to start off in the right direction and keep going that way.
+A landscape consultation with a low water, organic plant and landscape specialist can be a great tool to cure the problems you can’t seem to work out.
+A design is also a great way to start off in the right direction and keep going that way.

 Xeriscape doesn’t mean cactus , it means low water garden.
 Self care doesn’t mean deprivation, it means prioritization.